decorative image for blog on using containers to improve php application security

 The Importance of Using Secure Container Images for PHP Applications

-One of the most important aspects of PHP application security when using containers is ensuring the security of your base image, or golden image.
-Because it is used as the starting point from which you create derivative images, any security vulnerabilities or flaws found within that base image will be carried over into derivative images.
+One of the most important aspects of PHP application security when using PHP containers is ensuring the security of your base image, or golden image.
+Because it is used as the starting point from which you create derivative images, any security vulnerabilities or flaws found within that base container image will be carried over into derivative images.

 This means that container security starts with finding trusted sources for base images.
-To ensure security of your base image, make sure the:
+To ensure security of your base container image, make sure the:

 • Image comes from a known company or open-source group